shiningstarrr/InternetFundamentals/Internet.md

        5. Less overhead (8 bytes)
 - TCP and UDP has identical security
 - TCP does not guarantee delivery but provide confirmation of delivery

+# DNS (Domain Name System)
+- use to translate domain names into IP Addresses

+# TCP Three Handshakes
+-